Blog>How-To Guides>Emergency Matters: How to prevent pipes freezing

 1. Firstly, you need the latest local weather forecast as action needs to be taken before there’s any chance of them freezing

-2. Ensure that outdoor hose pipes are detached from the main tap to avoid water sitting in the pipe which could cause it to freeze up
+2. Make sure that outdoor hose pipes are detached from the main tap to avoid water sitting in the pipe which could cause it to freeze up

-3. Keeping interior property doors open to allow airflow through the house – this allows the heat in your home to circulate freely between rooms – you should consider leaving your heating on a constant temperature through the cold days
+3. Keep interior doors open to allow airflow through the house, as this allows the heat in your home to circulate freely between rooms.
+You should also consider leaving your heating on a constant temperature through the cold days

 4. Check around the house for cracked and worn out pipes that may need urgent attention